MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-create-role-center-headline.md

 ## Extending the built-in headlines

-Maybe you don't want to create your own role center and your own headline part, but just want to add some headlines to the built-in role centers in [!INCLUDE[prod_short](includes/prod_short.md)] application?
-You can do this by doing the following:
+Maybe you don't want to create your own role center and your own headline part, but just want to add some headlines to the built-in role centers in [!INCLUDE[prod_short](includes/prod_short.md)] application.
+You can do so with the following steps:

 1. Navigate to the Role Center in which you want to add headlines.
-1. Open the Page Inspector tool.
+1. Open the **Page Inspector** tool.
 For more information, see [Inspecting pages in Business Central](/dynamics365/business-central/across-inspect-page).
 1. Choose the HeadlinePart on the role center.
-1. In the Page Inspection pane, you can now see the name and id of the page hosting the HeadlinePart part in the [!INCLUDE[prod_short](includes/prod_short.md)] application.
+1. In the **Page Inspection** pane, you can now see the name and ID of the page hosting the HeadlinePart part in the [!INCLUDE[prod_short](includes/prod_short.md)] application.
 1. Now you can use a normal page extension to add new headlines to the page.